Mohammed Abdulbasit

 Mohammed Abdulbasit (Arabic:محمد عبد الباسط) (born 19 October 1995) is an Emirati footballer.
-He currently plays as a midfielder for Al-Sharjah.
+He currently plays as a defensive midfielder for Al-Nasr.

 Club career

 Al Ahli

 Mohammed Abdulbasit is an Emirati professional footballer born in the United Arab Emirates.
 The defensive midfielder began his career in the Al-Ahli youth team, joining when he was 10-years-old.

 Ajman (loan)

 At 18-years-old he moved to Ajman on a six-month loan deal in 2014, making his senior and Arabian Gulf League debut on February 7, 2014, in a 1–0 win over Al Jazira.
 He was praised by Ajman coach Abdulwahab Abdulqadir for his performance in upsetting the title-chasing team, playing a pivotal role as the club ended an 11-match winless run.
 The midfielder would feature seven more times as Ajman finished 10th in the 2013–14 campaign.